 Since all models are, by definition, a simplification of reality, our model has several limitations.
 First, the survival data used were not always first class evidence from ideal randomized controlled trials.
 The surgeries that we evaluate are often part of standard clinical practice.
-Therefore, data might be biased (e.g. selection bias in the survival without treatment because patients opt for palliative care), or not available (it would be unethical to perform randomized controlled trial evaluating surgery versus no surgery).
+Therefore, data might be biased (e.g. selection bias in the survival without treatment because patients opt for palliative care), or not available (it would be unethical to perform randomized controlled trials evaluating surgery versus no surgery).
 Instead, we often used best available evidence, which were adjusted estimates from observational studies.
 The estimates from these studies might be biased, and as a result, the estimates from our model might also be biased.
 Because of this limitation, our approach is simply to aggregate transparently and systematically the best currently available evidence using a model.